princekouassi/Strength-of-Sentiment-SoS-Analysis-/README.md

 being used to its full potentional, or used at all in the non-academic areas of sentiment analysis.

 This project will largely be coded in HTML, CSS and JavaScript for now.

+## Want to Get Involved?
+Feel free to reach out to me if you wish to get involved in this project!